BloopVerified/TwitchPlays-GUI/README.md

 This is a forked version of the expanded Twitch/Youtube Plays done by DougDoug, DDarknut, Ottomated, and the original coder Wituz.
 I decided to further expand this program to allow people with little coding knowledge to have options and a GUI

+# Latest Feature
+#Control View On Minecraft
+#Screen Limit on First Screen(1920x1080) Note: Prevent the mouse and keyboard from trying or moving beyond the first screen on your PC
+#Colored prompts

-# New Feature Coming Soon
+# Future Feature Coming Soon
 #More Games Options!!!
 #Green screen controller
-#Live Controller View
+#Live Controller View for all game
-#Custom Controller options
+#Custom Controller Options
+#Screen Range Options
+#Pause Control Feature
 #Create Pip Bash File
 #Fix some global code(I got lazy :3)